Feeling comfortable enough to speak freely is the first step to team cohesion. Here's how to get your team members there.

 Communication is the lifeblood of any organization, especially when it comes to small groups and teams.
 How and whether they work, and what they’re able to produce, is ultimately a function of how they communicate, both verbally and nonverbally, and whether they feel safe enough to communicate freely.

-But don’t take my word for it – let Google tell us.
-I don’t mean google it; let’s look at what happens between the people who work on teams at Google.
+But don’t take our word for it – let Google tell us.
+We don’t mean google it; let’s look at what happens between the people who work on teams at Google.